Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-rocksdb-ssd.markdown

 | <nobr>cache-entries-percentage</nobr> | On-Heap cache stores objects in their native format.
 This cache size determined based on the percentage of the GSC JVM max memory(-Xmx).
 If `-Xmx` is not specified the cache size default to `10000` objects.
 This is an LRU based data cache.| 20% | optional |
 | avg-object-size-KB |  Average object size. | 5KB | optional |
 | persistent |  data is written to flash, space will perform recovery from flash if needed.  | | required |

-# Prerequisites

-- MemoryXtend currently supports Linux only.
-- RocksDB MemoryXtend supports JDK 1.7 and above.
-- Make sure your user has read/write permissions to mounted flash devices.

-For best performance results the number of mounted flash devices/partitions should be aligned with the space instances number that you want to deploy on a machine.
-For creating partitions you can use fdisk like explained [here](http://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/).

 # Supported XAP APIs